daschuer/softfix/README.md

 After installation, simply write `/softfix` to fixup all commits of the pr into the first one.
 This will use the commit message of the first one by default.

-If you want to edit the commit message, the action will use the text within triple quotes in direct connection with the command like so bla bla
+If you want to edit the commit message, the action will use the text within triple quotes in direct connection with the command like so

 ````
 /softfix